On the previous page we examined an edition of La Danse Macabre printed by Matthias Huss in Lyon in 1499.

 Helas ou aurons nous recours

-The book ends by stating that it was printed in Lyon sur le Rosne (the river Rhône) by Claude Nourry the last day of August, 1501: »Cy finist la dance macabre des hommes & des femmes hystoriee & augmentee de personnages & beaulx dictz en latin.
+The book ends by stating that it was printed in Lyon sur le Rosne (the river Rhône) by Claude Nourry on the last day of August, 1501: »Cy finist la dance macabre des hommes & des femmes hystoriee & augmentee de personnages & beaulx dictz en latin.
 Le debat du corps & de lame.
 La complainte de lame dampnee.
 Exortation de bien viure & de bien mourir.
 La vie de antecrist.
 Les .xv. signes.
 Et le iugement.
-Imprime a lyon sur le rosne par Claude nourry le dernier iour daoult mil cinq & vng.«
+Imprime a lyon sur le rosne par Claude nourry le dernier iour daoult mil cinq & vng«.

-Around 1515 Claude Nourry took the last name "le Prince" and from now on signed his books, "Claude Nourry dict le Prince".
+Around 1515 Claude Nourry took the last name "le Prince" and from now on he signed his books, "Claude Nourry dict le Prince".
 He died in 1533.

 His successor took the same name, and in 1537 Pierre de Saincte Lucie Dict le Prince published yet another book with La Danse Macabre.
 This book has different woodcuts than Claude Nourry's, but both series ultimately go back to Antoine Vérard's books.